Ashleigh Jordan Sports Bright-Blue Leggings That Cling To Her Sculpted Figure In ‘Total Burn’ Video

 TOTAL BURN ???? .
 TAG a friend! .
 If you’re looking for a fun little challenge, definitely give this one a try! ????????
 These are perfect to do if you’re craving some movement ????????♀️ and if you can take it outside, even better! ???? .
 The @nvgtn giveaway winners are: @akfiitt & @mtvtnl.mel ????
 Congrats ladies!!
 Check your DM’s ???? .
 Thank you all so so much for entering!
 There will be plenty more giveaways in the future, don’t worry ????!
 We cannot wait for you guys to finally get your hands on all of these incredible new pieces ???? we know you’re going to love them!
 ONLY 2 MORE DAYS ???? .
 1️⃣ Boxing variation- 3×30 seconds 2️⃣ Russian twist leg extension- 3×20 3️⃣ Overhead jacks- 3×30 4️⃣ Standing oblique crunch variation- 3×15 each side . @brettstir ????????
 Outfit- @nvgtn Next Launch: April 11th, 10AM est __________________________________ #fitfam #fitness #fitnessmotivation #fitnessjourney #fitlife #workout #workoutvideo #workoutmotivation #glutes #glutesworkout #squats #squatbooty #healthylifestyle #happiness #positivevibes #winter #hiit #hiitworkout #fullbodyworkout #outdoorworkout #florida

-The first video in the mix features Ashleigh as she demonstrates the boxing variation.
+The first video in the mix featured Ashleigh demonstrating the boxing variation.
 The exercise involves moving her body into a squat while punching out with one arm as she comes out of it.
 Each time she squats, she alternates arms.
-The second exercise is the Russian twist with leg extension.
-Ashleigh performs Russian twists as she normally would with the addition of extending one leg out in front of her as she twists from one side to the other.
+The second exercise was the Russian twist with leg extension.
+Ashleigh performed Russian twists as she normally would with the addition of extending one leg out in front of her as she twisted from one side to the other.

-The third exercise is overhead jacks.
-Instead of extending her arms outwards for each jumping jack, the model keeps her hands clasped together and raises them up and down.
-The final exercise in the circuit is the standing oblique crunch variation.
-Bringing one leg up towards her waist, Ashleigh alternates between tapping it with a bent arm and an extended arm.
+The third exercise was overhead jacks.
+Instead of extending her arms outwards for each jumping jack, the model kept her hands clasped together and raised them up and down.
+The final exercise in the circuit was the standing oblique crunch variation.
+Bringing one leg up towards her waist, Ashleigh alternated between tapping it with a bent arm and an extended arm.

-In the caption of the post, Ashleigh outlines each exercise in the circuit and specifies how many reps and sets her followers should do of each.
-She tells her fans that this workout is perfect for those looking for a bit of a challenge and movement.
+In the caption of the post, Ashleigh outlined each exercise in the circuit and specified how many reps and sets her followers should do.
+She told her fans that this workout is perfect for those looking for a bit of a challenge and movement.

-The workout earned nearly 45,000 likes and over 300 comments within the first day of appearing on the photo-sharing site.
+The workout earned nearly 45,000 likes and over 300 comments within the first day, proving its popularity with her followers.